mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 The CDM VITAL table contains one record for each measurement of vital signs.
 Vital signs (such as height, weight, and blood pressure) directly measure an individual’s current state of attributes.

-US Core has progressed since the most recent CDMH update, so the original CDMH mappings are not used for VITAL.
+US Core has progressed since the most recent CDMH update, so the CDMH mappings for VITAL are not used.

-US Core now offers profiles for vital signs, including individually for BMI, blood pressure, height, and weight.
+US Core has profiles for individual vital signs, including BMI, blood pressure, height, and weight.

-These profiles are all derived from the US Core Vital Signs Profile.
+These individual profiles are all based on a parent US Core profile called the US Core Vital Signs Profile.
 The choice of profile depends on which vital sign is being reported.
+Each vital sign is modeled as an idividual resource.
+They are not combined into a single "vital" record as they are in the PCORnet CDM.

 | **PCORnet/CODI Table** | **PCORnet Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |